-A History of User Experience-Based Google Algorithm Updates
+Google Algorithms And Updates Focusing On User Experience: A Timeline

 First launched in February 2011, subsequent updates were continuous and added to Google’s core algorithm.

-Panda was announced to target sites with low-quality content; this was one of the first signals that Google was focusing on content for the user experience.
+Panda was announced to target sites with low-quality content; this was one of the first signals that Google focused on content for the user experience.

-The focus: Producing and optimizing unique and compelling content.
+The focus: producing and optimizing unique and compelling content.

 - Avoid thin content and focus on producing high-quality information.